Nell-Mills/Computational-Topology/README.md

 # Computational Topology

 Implementation of contour tree computation using the "sweep and merge" algorithm, described in the paper [Computing contour trees in all dimensions](https://cdr.lib.unc.edu/concern/articles/sj139b05d).
-For debug output and functions, define CT_DEBUG when compiling.

 ## Functionality: